 The catwalks (pasarelas), we thought were quite an ingenious addition to the complex, as they meant many people (and there were a lot of people!) could get close to the glacier without eroding the forest that covered the peninsula overlooking it.

-We easily filled our three hours at the viewing point, taking several different routes along the labyrinthine catwalks, which even go all the way down to the coast of the lake and away from the glacier itself, showcasing more of the beautiful mountain and forest scenery in the area.
+We easily filled our three hours at the viewing point, taking several different routes along the labyrinthine catwalks, which even go all the way down to the coast of the lake and away from Perito Moreno glacier itself, showcasing more of the beautiful mountain and forest scenery in the area.